We hope you enjoy reading this article.

 This shows that the market will grow enormously in the next few years.

-Platforms, SDKs, APIs, frameworks, and tools certainly help in developing the MVP for such Android parental control apps, however, developing a good parental control app is complex.
+Platforms, SDKs, APIs, frameworks, and tools certainly help in developing the MVP for such Android parental control apps.
+However, if you aspire to develop the best parental control app, be prepared for complexities.

-Adding features such as geofencing, app blockers, etc. increases the complexity of your app development, so you should consider taking help from a reputed software development company for this project.
+Adding features such as geofencing, app blocker, etc. increases the complexity of your app development, so you should consider taking help from a reputed software development company for this project.

 Our guide “How to find the best software development company?” will help you to hire the right development partner.